Skip to Content

 Sustainable Book Club

-Last Updated on July 13, 2021
+Last Updated on October 12, 2023

-I would carefully select my shows which usually consisted of back to back Wishbone or a solid Arthur/Wishbone split on PBS.
+As a kid, my TV time was limited to one hour per day.
+I would carefully select my shows, which usually consisted of back-to-back Wishbone or a solid Arthur/Wishbone split on PBS.
 Any Wishbone fans in the house!?

-I’ve always loved reading, so when I wasn’t watching Wishbone talk about great novels I was reading them.
+I’ve always loved reading, so when I wasn’t watching Wishbone talk about great novels, I was reading them.

-Well, I mean reading the Wishbone novels, and obviously every Nancy Drew book 14x over.
-But, as I got older most of my leisure reading turned into reading for school and studying.
+Well, I mean, reading the Wishbone novels, and obviously every Nancy Drew book 14x over.
+But, as I got older, most of my leisure reading turned into reading for school and studying.

 And, then I stopped reading.
 I’m not sure when I stopped, but my life got chaotic and I didn’t make time to read.

+Last year, I reversed the trend and read 35 books!
 I’m so proud of myself and I would love to read even more this year.

 I’m going to announce a new book every two months.
 I’ll have a blog post, email, and Instagram announcing the new arrival.

 I’m still looking at a few different platforms for hosting this and deciding between a chat room vs. doing a video chat.
-Then around 2 weeks later, I’ll announce the next book.
+Then, around 2 weeks later, I’ll announce the next book.
 I’ll send you reminders via email and my Instagram stories.

-what kind of books should I expect?
+what kind of sustainable living books should I expect?

-All of the books will be environmentally focused!
+It goes without saying that all of the books will be environmentally focused!

 I want to read through a range of topics like food, fashion, minimalism, health, social justice, and more.

-The common theme of all of the books will be in their style.
+However, the common theme of all of the books will be in their style.

 I promise that I’m not going to give you any downers.
 I can’t stand depressing books that offer no solutions.

+In my opinion, the best books on sustainability highlight the problems, but more importantly, propose solutions.
 I honestly think books that only present the problem without offering solutions are l-a-z-y.
 So, we won’t be reading them!

 do I have to buy the books through you?